Nathan Donovan | Director

 Kristel’s clients include not for profit and charitable entities, including churches and schools throughout Australia, and she aims to provide them with full service within the commercial division of the practice, including:

-- Establishment of structures
+- Establishment of charity and business structures

 - Drafting constitutions, governance documents, rules and governance policies